 (Image from Wikipedia)

 Ally McBeal was a legal comedy/drama that aired between 1997 and 2002.
-Set at the fictional law firm of Cage and Fish, the legal cases were really just a backdrop to showcase the character’s personal lives.
+Above all, set at the fictional law firm of Cage and Fish, the legal cases were really just a backdrop to showcase the character’s personal lives.

 (Image from Wikipedia)